freddybushboy/bento/README.md

 ### ColorPalette

 A group of colours containing a base, alt, contrast, and muted colour.
+Palettes classify a set of colours with defined contrast relationships.
+Essentially, `base` and `alt` should both be meet AA contrast requirements against the "canvas" color (typically white).
+The `contast` and `muted` colours should meet AA contrast against `base` and `alt`.

 ```tsx
 const PrimaryPalette: ColorPalette = {